• Skip to primary navigation

 Creamy chicken rice soup is so perfect for the cooler weather outside.
 It really couldn’t be any easier to prepare.
 All you need is about 45 minutes.
 This delicious soup will warm you up from the inside out.
 Mmm, mmm, good!

 P.S.
-If you happen to be looking for a similar recipe that’s made in a crockpot, try slow cooker creamy chicken and wild rice soup.
+If you’re looking for a similar recipe that’s made in a slow cooker, try crockpot chicken wild rice soup.

 Two hands holding a bowl of soup.